 Academic Central Benefits

-- Members of Academic Central may attend up to three CAS national meetings or seminars per year with registration fees waived.
+Members of Academic Central may attend up to three CAS national meetings or seminars per year with registration fees waived.
 (This does not include Regional Affiliate Meetings.
-Additionally, please see note regarding limited attendance seminars and workshops.)
+Additionally, please see note regarding fee waivers for limited attendance seminars and workshops.)